You're receiving this because you subscribed here OR here or maybe here.

 The GC NOTW 🤘

-Thanks for making it to the end—I try and save some personal ramblings for this space.
+Thanks for making it to the end—I try and save some gold for this space.

 Hit reply and let me know why — I answer every one :) Or DM me on Twitter!